Skip to content

 What is the difference between venue hire, hybrid, and all-inclusive pricing?

 Venue hire is dry rental: you get exclusive use and source catering, flowers, photography, and music yourself.
-Five venues here use it, including Château de Vitry-la-Ville at EUR3,000.
-Hybrid bundles partial services such as a coordinator or partial catering, and covers seven venues from EUR2,300 to EUR11,500.
-All-inclusive covers the estate, accommodation, and catering under one figure, at Château du Puits ès Prats (EUR8,000) and Domaine de la Rose Blanche (EUR8,900).
+Hybrid bundles partial services such as a coordinator or some catering, and the exact inclusions vary.
+All-inclusive covers the estate, accommodation, and catering under one figure.
+The model matters more than the headline number, because a dry hire and an all-inclusive at the same price are not the same purchase.

 Are there affordable wedding venues in the south of France?